2022 Stanley Cup Final: Game four

 In game four, the Lightning and Avalanche traded off periods where one team dominated the shot clock.
 The first period saw Tampa Bay fire 17 shots compared to Colorado's four shots.
 The third shot for the Lightning 36 seconds into the game gave Tampa Bay their first goal when Erik Cernak's shot bounced off of goaltender Darcy Kuemper to Anthony Cirelli who fired it into the net.
 Although Kuemper's mask had come off during the play, it was still ruled a goal due to the continuation of the puck.
 In the second period, the Avalanche poured off 17 shots compared to the Lightning's seven shots.
 Both teams ended up scoring this period.
 Colorado got the equalizer on the power-play when Nathan MacKinnon passed to Mikko Rantanen who passed to the front of the net and MacKinnon redirected the puck in with his skate.
 Tampa Bay regained the lead as defenceman Victor Hedman led the rush into the offensive zone, slipping by the defenders, and backhanding a shot over Kuemper for 2–1 advantage.
 However, as the teams switched on shots again, this time with Tampa Bay shooting ten times compared to Colorado's six, the Avalanche tied the game.
 As the Avalanche were working the point, Darren Helm shot at Andrei Vasilevskiy and the rebound went to Nico Sturm whose shot deflected off of Andrew Cogliano and into the net.
 With the game tied at two goals apiece, the game went into overtime.
-In overtime, Kuemper flipped the puck ahead to Artturi Lehkonen who passed to a speeding Nazem Kadri who got the shot through Vasilevskiy and into the top part of the cage.
+In overtime, Kuemper flipped the puck ahead to Artturi Lehkonen who passed to a speeding Nazem Kadri who got the shot through Vasilevskiy and into the top part of the net.
 The goal gave Colorado a 3–2 victory and a chance to win the series in Game 5 in Colorado.